 Some compact versions are also much more, making them a great pick for someone just starting out and not looking to break the bank.

-Here are three of our favorites.
+Here are four of our favorites.

 The Trailblazer 10×25 is a truly tiny item, just over four inches long and not much broader.
 Despite that, they have impressive performance and a good selection of features.